charlesv99/WebSciDevSpring22/lab5/README.txt

 I than began to work on my DB node calls

 Finally i began the pt3 component which included 4 buttons and input field and a text area field that I used with corresponding ts functions to call my api.
+I made a small python script to fill the DB and test my functions